Best Hotels in Custer, SD

 (60 reviews)

-Charming, vintage motel located in Custer since 1938.
-Locally owned and offering cozy, quaint rooms with modern amenities.
-Features continental breakfast and a warm, nostalgic atmosphere.
+Vintage motel operating in Custer since 1938.
+Locally owned property providing basic rooms with modern updates.
+It includes a continental breakfast and is well-regarded for its nostalgic atmosphere and value.

 Staying Inside Custer State Park